opentracing/opentracing.io/data-semantics.md

 * `sampling.priority` - integer
     - If greater than 0, a hint to the tracer to do its best to capture the trace.
     - If 0, a hint to the tracer to not capture the trace.
+    - If this tag is not provided, the tracer should use its default sampling mechanism.